 - Evaluating consults and aiding the resident and attending staff with patient care

 The presence of the fellows will augment, not supplant, resident responsibility.
 The clinical care of inpatients is the primary responsibility of the attending and resident staff.

 Inpatients on the orthopaedic service are assigned to one of 4 teams.
-Each team is comprised of 3 attendings, a chief resident (PGY-5), a PGY-3 or PGY-4 resident, a junior resident (PGY-2), and one or 2 PGY-1, -2, or -3 residents from General Surgery, Emergency Medicine, Family Practice, or Pediatrics.
+Each team is comprised of 3 attendings, a chief resident (PGY-5), a PGY-3 or PGY-4 resident, a junior resident (PGY-2), and one or 2 PGY-1, -2, or -3 residents from General Surgery, Emergency Medicine, or Family Practice.

 Fellows participate in rounds, provide information regarding patient care, and advise the resident staff.

 Team administration is directed by the chief resident who utilizes the fellows as a clinical resource.